2 charged after Fulton officer injured during car chase

 FULTON, Mo.
-(AP) - Two men have been charged after a police pursuit and a 13-hour search by authorities in central Missouri.
+(AP) - A man and woman have been charged after a police pursuit and a 13-hour search by authorities in central Missouri.

 Drew Pierce, 31, of Lincoln, Nebraska, and Ronnie Lloyd, 31, of Fulton, were being held in Callaway County after their arrest Tuesday.